jeffpascal/Architect-Roadmap/Reactive-Architecture.md

 - on the jvm:
     - Akka implements the Actor Model
     - Akka is the foundation of Reactive tools like Lagom and Akka Streams

+- the actor model can be reactive at the level of actors and actors are within a microservice.
+You can have many actors within a single microservice.
+Whereas using these tools you have built something that is reactive at the level of microservices as opposed to internally.
+It's still possible to build something that is going to be reactive at the level of components inside that service but it gets a lot harder.
+Whereas with the Actor Model it's very easy

 ### Fundamental concepts of the Actor Model